ethansilvas/loan_analyzer/README.md

-# loan_analyzer
-Module 1 challenge - microcredit loan analyzer
+# Microcredit Loan Analyzer - UW Fintech Bootcamp module 1 challenge

 A Python program that automates the tasks associated with valuing microlending loans.